-Overview of the problem.
-We consider three components: a system G, an attacker A and a monitor M (modelling for example the administrator of the system).
-We assume that the system G is modeled by a finite transition system.
-Users interact with G through an interface, corresponding to the inputs/outputs of the system given as a function Π_A .
 For this system, one can define some confidentiality policies.
-Following the approach [5], [4], a secret is modeled by a property φ given as a regular language over the alphabet Σ of the system.
-The secret is preserved as far as the attacker cannot surely infer that the property φ is satisfied by the current execution of the system based on the observations performed through the interface Π_A .
-We characterize the set of observations allowing the attacker A to infer the secret information.
-A contrario, the monitor \mathcal{M} tries to analyze the information flow between the system G and the attacker A in order to raise an alarm whenever the secret has been revealed.
-To do so, we assume that $\mathcal M$ knows the power of the attacker (i.e. he knows the model of the system G and the interface $\Pi{\mathcal{A}}$ of the attacker).
+Following the approach of [8] for the diagnosis and [1, 4], a secret is modeled by a property φ given as a regular language over the alphabet Σ of the system G. The secret is preserved as far as the attacker cannot surely infer that the property φ is satisfied by the current execution of the system based on the observations performed through the interface $\Pi{\mathcal{A}}$.
+We characterize the set of observations allowing the attacker \mathcal{A} to infer the secret information.
+A contrario, the monitor \mathcal{M} tries to analyze the information flow between the system G and the attacker \mathcal{A} in order to raise an alarm whenever the secret has been revealed. \mathcal{M} can also try to predict the information flow.
+To do so, we assume that \mathcal{M} knows the power of the attacker (i.e. he knows the model of the system G and the interface $\Pi{\mathcal{A}}$ of the attacker).
 He observes the system through the interface $\Pi{\mathcal{M}}$ (we do not assume any link between the two interfaces).
-Further, based on the set of observations allowing the attacker to infer the secret information, we provide necessary and sufficient conditions under which detection and prediction of secret information flows can be ensured, and construct a monitor $\mathcal M$ allowing an administrator to detect the attacks.
+Further, based on the set of observations allowing the attacker to infer the secret information, we provide necessary and sufficient conditions under which detection and prediction of secret information flow can be ensured, and construct a monitor \mathcal{M} allowing an administrator to detect the attacks.
 This supervision is performed on-line, the monitor raising an alarm whenever an information flow occurs.

-The structure of the document is as follows: Section II introduces the mathematical terminology and notions used throughout the paper.
-In Section III, we show how to build a monitor in charge of the supervision of the system according to a given property.
-Section IV defines the notion of opacity formalizing information flow.
+The structure of the document is as follows: In section 2, we define the mathematical terminology and notions used throughout the paper.
+In Section 3, we show how to build a monitor in charge of the supervision of the system according to a given property.
+In Section 4, we define the notion of opacity PI n1901 formalizing information flow.
 With this notion, we can characterize the set of observations for which an attacker can infer confidential information.
-In Section V, we use diagnosis techniques to exhibit necessary and sufficient conditions under which a monitor can diagnose or predict the information flow.
+In Section 5, we use diagnosis techniques to exhibit necessary and sufficient conditions under which a monitor can diagnose and/or predict the information flow.
+Finally, we study in Section 6 how to deal with abstractions.